 Change #2: Rebate now depends on battery size

-Under the previous rules, some residents super-sized their battery systems because a 40–50kWh system could earn a discount of 40–50%.
+Under the previous rules, some residents super-sized their battery systems because a 40–50kWh system could earn a bigger discount of 40–50%.
 Industry critics argued this drained rebate funds quicker and incentivised people to get systems bigger than they actually needed or could ever charge properly.

 • Small: 0–14kWh capacity: STC Factor applied at 100%.